 That said, technology is an enabler, not a strategy.
 Buying a sophisticated platform before you know what behaviour you want to reward, or what your customers actually value, does not shortcut the strategic work.
 The platform needs to serve the strategy, not the other way around.

-For brands that are still figuring out the right architecture, or that need to move quickly without a major IT project, there is real value in working with a partner who has delivered programmes across multiple sectors and can help you match the right technology to the right strategic objectives.
-The Brandfire loyalty programmes team has been doing that work in Ireland and internationally since 2012.
+For brands that are still figuring out the right architecture, or that need to move quickly without a major IT project, there is real value in working with a partner who has delivered programs across multiple sectors and can help you match the right technology to the right strategic objectives.
+The Brandfire loyalty programs team has been doing that work in Ireland and internationally since 2012.

 A customer loyalty rewards strategy is not a set-and-forget exercise.
 It is an ongoing discipline that requires attention to data, to customer feedback, to competitive dynamics, and to the evolving relationship between your brand and the people who choose it regularly.